zoff-kollektiv/cifar/data/persons/mohamed-hosni-elsayed-mubarak.md

   The former Air Force officer, Hosni Mubarak, was sworn into power in 1981, after the assassination of a former president Anwar Sadat.
-(Sadat's family members and number of "prominent members of Sadat’s circle were slapped with criminal charges for misusing their power and other corrupt practices").
+(Sadat's family members and number of "prominent members of Sadat’s circle were slapped with criminal charges for misusing their power and other corrupt practices).

   But during the 30 year-long reign, Mubarak, his family and his close circle of advisers have enriched themselves through partnerships in powerful Egyptian